 With a standard OS underlying your workloads, you can easily move them across environments—where it makes sense for your business.
 Red Hat Enterprise Linux gives you a consistent, stable, and high-performance platform across hybrid cloud deployments, along with built-in manageability and integration with the broader Red Hat management and automation portfolio.

-Red Hat is a trusted partner to more than 90% of the companies in the Fortune 500, and a Red Hat Enterprise Linux subscription provides you direct access to, and advocacy within, the open source community.
-It also integrates with an ecosystem of thousands of certified cloud, software, and hardware providers.
+Red Hat is a trusted partner to more than 90% of the companies in the Fortune 500, including Salesforce, who is migrating its complete infrastructure from CentOS Linux to Red Hat Enterprise Linux.
 Red Hat Enterprise Linux is your foundation for innovation, offering the latest stable development tools, container technologies, hardware, and cloud advancements.
+A Red Hat Enterprise Linux subscription provides you direct access to, and advocacy within, the open source community.
+It also integrates with thousands of certified cloud, software, and hardware providers.

 Every cloud environment is unique.
 That means you need a flexible—but stable—OS.
 Red Hat Enterprise Linux offers the flexibility of open source code and the innovation of open source communities, along with certifications from hundreds of public cloud and service providers.
 We even designed a container platform, Red Hat OpenShift, so you can build, deploy, and scale cloud-native applications in public clouds—allowing you to confidently implement the cloud strategy that works for you.

-With an eye to giving customers even more flexibility to use the infrastructure they have along with any new or future components, Red Hat works with AWS, Microsoft Azure, Oracle Cloud Infrastructure (OCI) and others, giving users the option to standardize their cloud operations with Red Hat Enterprise Linux in a configuration that best works for them.
+With an eye to giving customers even more flexibility to use the infrastructure they have along with any new or future components, Red Hat works with AWS, Microsoft Azure, Google Cloud, Oracle Cloud Infrastructure (OCI), IBM Cloud, and others, giving users the option to standardize their cloud operations with Red Hat Enterprise Linux in a configuration that best works for them.

 A more secure datacenter begins with the OS.
 Red Hat Enterprise Linux has built-in security features such as Security-Enhanced Linux (SELinux) and mandatory access controls (MAC) to help you combat intrusions and meet regulatory compliance.
 Red Hat Enterprise Linux is also Common Criteria and FIPS 140-2 certified, as well as being the first Linux container framework support to be Common Criteria-certified (v7.1).